-Mid-Year Meeting Planning Committee – assist and report to the Conference Committee/Board of Directors (Board) of the Catholic Medical Association on the planning and development of the program for the MYM.
+Leadership Training Meeting Planning Committee – assist and report to the Conference Committee/Board of Directors (Board) of the Catholic Medical Association on the planning and development of the program for the LTM.
 This program will focus on the development and orientation of the Regional Directors and Guild Presidents.
 This will typically be held at Mundelein Seminary.

 Nominating Committee – a standing committee that shall make nominations each year for officer positions.